protomagicalgirl/protomagicalgirl.github.io/vgaudio/nintendium/index.md

 	Your computer does not support HTML in-line audio.
 </audio>

-> *To understand the scope of the S-SMP’s variety, compare Mega Man X3’s “Crush Crawfish” to the samples from Super Mario World.*
+> *To understand the scope of the S-SMP’s variety, compare Mega Man X3’s “Crush Crawfish” to the samples from Super Mario World.
+[Listen on YouTube](https://youtu.be/lbrSG6Hyf0Y)*

 The S-SMP’s wavetable synthesis is supplemented by a small library of effects.
 The most iconic SNES effect is the SNES’ echo unit, which is capable of applying an echo to any of the SNES’ audio channels with adjustable delay, feedback, pan, and EQ[^snesdevmanual]: